Southclaws/ScavengeSurvive/FILE-LIST.md

 - Spectate - Allows staff to watch over players and displays some basic info about the player.
 - Core - Core of the staff level system, database functions and interface.
 - BugReport - Bug reporting script for players to use.
+- detfield - Manages detection field core code (database stuff, creation and deletion)
-- DetectionField - Script that allows admins to place down 'detfields' which log player activity in the field area.
+- detfield_cmds - Extension that allows staff to create detection fields which log player activity in the field area.
+- detfield_draw - Currently unused extension that draws a detection field polygon with objects in the game world.
 - Mute - Timed muting system blocks players from using global chat.

 ### Item/